IAmSpring/Southwest-Vacations/public/README-testing.md

   - `POST /api/favorites` - Add a trip to favorites
   - `GET /api/favorites` - Get user's favorites

+## Test Screenshots Viewer

+The application includes a dedicated test screenshots viewer that allows you to:

+1. **View test screenshots in an organized way** - Screenshots are organized by test suite in an accordion interface
+2. **See test details** - Each screenshot includes information about the test name and when it was captured
+3. **View full-size screenshots** - Click on any thumbnail to open a full-size view of the screenshot

+To access the test screenshots viewer:

+1. Log in as an admin user
+2. Click on your profile in the top-right corner
+3. Select "Test Screenshots" from the dropdown menu
+4. Use the accordion interface to browse through test screenshots by test suite

+The screenshots viewer currently supports:

+- Cypress end-to-end test screenshots
+- Planned support for Playwright and other test framework screenshots

 ## Recent Improvements

 - Fixed backend server startup issues related to export defaults in route files